adtork/MSEE-Hairpin-Design-Considerations/README.md

 ![image](https://github.com/adtork/MSEE-Hairpin-Design-Considerations/assets/55964102/20cbbdf6-6dcc-4302-a31a-076de029f3c9)

 **Pros:**
- - Traffic no longer hairpins to MSEE pop locations
+ - Traffic no longer hairpins to MSEE edge pop locations
- - Traffic no longer ingresses threw remote gws, less load
+ - Traffic no longer ingresses threw remote gateways.
+This takes the load off the gateways.
- - Control over NVAs
+ - Granular control over NVAs

 **Cons:**

-- Cost of running the NVA/additonal VMs
+ - Cost of running the NVAs
- - Responsibility of managing the NVA/VMs
+ - Responsibility of managing the NVAs
- - UDR Management
+ - UDR Management overheard

 # Option 2: Vnet Peering
 The second option and really the easiest to deploy is to simply peer all the spoke Vnets directly that require connectivity.
 Like above with Option 1, inter region spokes would require global Vnet peering to communicate.
 Another recently introduced option to build full Vnet peering meshes is to use Azure Virtual Network Manager (AVNM).
 You can build intra region meshes and global peering meshes.
 The goal of AVNM is to manage resources at scale and simplify management overhead.
 Currently this is in public preview at the time of this article.
 [AVNM Design Considerations](https://learn.microsoft.com/en-us/azure/virtual-network-manager/overview).